arkumar57/Divide-and-Thrive/README.md

 - Using this app will make the mutual tasks interesting as every single member will get a random task and hence it will them to build up their skill set.

+References:
+The UI and the persistence package was derived from the existing JSON Demo which was provided on EdX.

 ## USER STORIES
 As a user, I will be able to: